 It is also value adding for your clients.
 Having a good list of vendors that you can refer to your clients serves them and the vendors you refer.
 Your clients are given a trusted recommendation, and the vendors you refer are gaining more business.

 What?
-Why would you create relationships with the competition?
+Why would you build relationships with your competition?

 While it might seem odd, fellow photographers can actually turn into one of your biggest referral sources.
 Other photographers are going to receive inquiries for dates they are already booked.
-And, just like you can refer other vendors, other photographers can refer each other when they are booked.
+And, just like you can refer other vendors, other photographers can refer you when they are booked.

 Create relationships with photographers that have a similar business model and similar target market as yourself.
 While it might seem odd at first, this can turn into one of your best referral sources.
 And, it might even turn into a great relationship where you can add value to each other’s business.

 In addition, it is helpful to meet people outside of your local market.
 There are many photographers in the industry who may do things differently, and who can teach you their techniques.
-Attend conferences and trade shows where you can meet and interact with photographers who can inspire you to make new changes in your photography business.
-You might find that photographers outside of your local area are more willing to share with you.
+We suggest you attend conferences and trade shows where you can meet and interact with photographers who can inspire you to make new changes in your photography business.

 It’s not uncommon for a couple to book you a year or more in advance of their wedding.
 After they book you, do you have a plan in place to stay in touch with them?
 Or, will you just drop off the face of the map until a month or two before their wedding?

 Even if you are the best wedding photographer in the industry, if your name is not in front of your ideal clients, it will be hard to book new clients for next year.
-Staying top of mind will ensure that you are top of mind for referrals.
+Staying top of mind could ensure that you are top of mind for referrals.
 And, that's good news for your wedding photography business!

 Don’t know what to reach out about?
 Here are some ideas:

-- Create a checklist of things they should have accomplished at certain checkpoints.
-For example, 3 months before your wedding you may be thinking about the following… Email them, and ask if they need any help.
+- Create a checklist of things your couple should have accomplished at certain checkpoints.
+For example, 3 months before your wedding you may be thinking about the following… email them, and ask if they need any help.

 - Reach out and ask if they need any referrals for other vendors.
 They might be struggling to find a DJ or florist, for example.